 In fact, the endocannabinoid receptors are part of a system all of its own in the body, called the endocannabinoid system (ECS) which has a primary function of bringing the body to a state of homeostasis.

-In doing so, the ECS has been known to help influence the body’s stress response, digestion, inflammation and more.
+In doing so, the ECS has been known to help influence the body’s stress response, digestion, discomfort and more.
 In the case of stress, for example, the body’s natural ECS would kick in and aim to bring the nervous system back to balance.

 RECOMMENDED PRODUCT: 1000mg Hemp Extract for Dogs